-Understanding helm orders and rudder commands is one of the requirements in becoming a good helmsman.
+Understanding helm orders and rudder commands is one of the requirements for becoming a good helmsman.

 If you think it is as simple as driving a car, then your first time on the ship’s helm would be a 20,000 gross tonnage worth of chaos.

-Ships use specific terms for steering and these are not found somewhere else.
+Ships use specific terms for steering and these are not found anywhere else.
 And since a vessel’s organization may constitute different nationalities, the IMO standardized oral commands for delivering wheel orders.